 There’s even a dead house under Somerset House.
 Charles I’s wife, Henrietta Maria, lived in an earlier building on the site, Denmark House.
-The house boasted a chapel and burial ground since she and her staff were Roman Catholic in a Protestant nation.
+The house boasted a separate chapel and burial ground within its walls.
+After all, she and her staff were Roman Catholic in a Protestant nation.
 This gave them somewhere to pray in peace.

 It also provided a final resting place for Henrietta Maria’s Catholic staff.
-Following the demolition of Denmark House, the builders re-used the gravestones in the walls of the new version of Somerset House.
+Following the demolition of Denmark House, the builders re-used five of the gravestones in the walls of the new Somerset House.
 The area is known as the Deadhouse.